 If you want to see the next wave of growth in your organization, one out of the four things you may be sure to try is some new or advanced technology, because increased efficiency, cost reduction, and increased data security will be top among your concerns for a growing organization and technology is important to solving difficulties related to these.

-The criteria of implementing blockchain will differ from one company to another as will the benefits but there are safer and more cost-effective methods of doing it at start.
+The criteria for implementing blockchain will differ from one company to another as will the benefits but there are safer and more cost-effective methods of doing it at the start.
 Some companies will start using blockchain-as-a-service before proceeding to launch a dApp, then a custom blockchain; other companies will start with a custom blockchain straight away.
-These decisions may depend on a company's financial and other resources capability, preference and other factors.
+These decisions may depend on a company's financial and other resources capability, preference, and other factors.